 How to Shop Diamond Engagement Rings

 The diamonds may look clean and sparkly at the store, however, once you have worn them for just a short amount of time it may look cloudy and dirty.
-You’ll find yourself cleaning your diamond ring daily, trying to get that beautiful sparkle back.
+You’ll find yourself cleaning your jewelry daily, trying to get that beautiful sparkle back.
 The cut and the color of the diamond are very important factors to take into consideration.
 Read up now, so that you’re not disappointed later on.

-The 4 C’s
+The 4 C’s of Diamonds

-The four C’s are the key factors to look at when you’re shopping for loose diamonds, or engagement rings.
-PLEASE make sure that you know exactly what you’re looking for, and what you’re looking at.
+The four C’s are the key factors to look at when you’re shopping for loose diamonds or engagement rings.
+Make sure that you know exactly what you’re looking for, and what you’re looking at.
 You can go as far as writing the four points down on a piece of paper, or save this post when going to the diamond dealer, or when you shop diamond engagement rings online.

-The diamond cut, also referred to as the make of the stone, is both the polish and symmetry of the diamond.
+The diamond cut also referred to as the make of the stone, is both the polish and symmetry of the diamond.
 The polish refers to how smooth each facet of the stone is on a microscopic level, and the symmetry refers to the angle between one facet to another, and how the light will reflect through the facets.
 If a diamond certificate is acquired, it will define the cut of the stone as either excellent, very good, good, fair or poor.

-The clarity of the stone refers to the amount of inclusions/ imperfections within the stone up to a 10x magnification.
+The clarity of the stone refers to the number of inclusions/ imperfections within the stone up to a 10x magnification.
 If a diamond certificate is acquired, the clarity will be defined according to flawless, internally flawless, VVS1, VVS2, VS1, VS2, SI1, SI2, I1, I2, I3 (sometimes referred to as pique).